-People conflate business strategy with the aggregation of tactical plans.
+People conflate Inbound marketing strategy with the aggregation of tactical plans.
 Studies show a big problem with strategic planning processes is that the resulting ‘strategy’ is a bland compilation of capital budgets that, in turn, are a compilation (not integration) of separate functional initiatives.

 OK, so most businesses do not have a strategy – let alone a good one.